Afghanistan: Taliban take control of Herat in major victory — reports | DW | 12.08.2021

 Heavy fighting is also taking place in Kandahar, Afghanistan's second-largest city in the southern part of the country.
 Some reports suggest Kandahar is on the verge of falling to the Taliban.

-The US State Department said it is drawing down diplomatic personnel in Afghanistan due to the escalated fighting.

-The group seized the strategic Afghan city of Ghazni on Thursday — just 150 kilometers (95 miles) from the capital, Kabul — according to multiple sources.
+The Taliban seized the strategic Afghan city of Ghazni on Thursday — just 150 kilometers (95 miles) from the capital, Kabul — according to multiple sources.

 If confirmed, the capture of Herat makes it the eleventh provincial capital to fall to the insurgents in the past week.
 It provides the militants with a route to the capital from their strongholds in the south.